Media inquiries should be directed to:

 Yes!
 Media are welcome to attend most conferences and events hosted by AUVSI.

 Media registration to AUVSI events is available at no fee for qualified media.
-For more information or to register for an AUVSI event, contact Tom McMahon at firstname.lastname@example.org.
+For more information or to register for an AUVSI event, contact Michael Robbins at firstname.lastname@example.org.
 View Media credentials here.

 Does AUVSI provide interviews and expert opinions on industry topics?

 AUVSI has a number of resources available to media for information on the latest industry topics and trends.
-For more information, contact Tom McMahon at email@example.com
+For more information, contact Michael Robbins at email@example.com.

 Media registration provides full access to AUVSI events.